Skip to main content

 After you have successfully responded to a negative review and provided a solution, don’t lose sight of the customer!
 After a few weeks, write the customer again and ask if they are satisfied with your solution.
 For many customers, this is a positive surprise!
 This not only generates customer enthusiasm, but can also lead that the customer formulate positive feedback and citing you as a good example of how to react correctly to negative customer feedback.

-These are just a few examples of many of how you can properly respond to negative customer feedback.
-Basically, you can see the need to respond to negative customer reviews!
+These are just a few examples on how you can properly handle negative customer reviews.
+Basically, you can see the need to respond to every negative review!
 To ensure that all customers are heard it is important for companies to closely monitor the reviews on all review sites and respond to as many as possible.
-This can be ensured with the help of a review manager!
+This can be ensured with the help of our review management software!

-Best examples of responses to (negative) google reviews
+Best examples of how to respond to negative reviews on Google

 1. Upselling: invite your guest with a specific purpose